 The initial step in the HRP process is the analysis of business objectives.

 The HR manager will conduct a detailed analysis of the business’s vision and mission.
-And design the HRP objectives and policies in the direction of the firm’s goals.
+Subsequently, design the HRP objectives and policies in the direction of the firm’s goals.

 In this step, the managers create policies on the following HR processes: